 The magnetic resonance-guided linear accelerator (MR LINAC) combines MRI with radiation treatment to target and cure malignancies.
 Doctors may now alter radiation therapy in real time with improved soft tissue resolution and deliver it more correctly and effectively than ever before, thanks to MRI guidance.
 The MR Linac system combines two technologies—an MRI scanner and a linear accelerator—to precisely pinpoint tumours, shape X-ray beams in real time, and administer radiation dosages correctly, even to moving tumours.

 If you are a candidate for MR LINAC therapy, your medical team will create a treatment plan for you.
 They will also implement quality assurance methods to verify that each therapy is delivered in the same manner.
-An MR-LINAC simulation will be performed on you prior to the start of treatment.
+An MR-LINAC simulation will be performed on you prior to the treatment.

 Doctors employ MR LINAC to treat cancer patients.
 It targets the patient's tumour using high-energy x-rays.
 These therapies may be designed by doctors and physicists such that the radiation eliminates the cancer cells while preserving the surrounding normal tissue.